smaant/fcprimes/README.md

 # fcprimes

-Command-line util for generating multiplication table of prime numbers.
+Command-line util for multiplication table of prime numbers generation.

 ## Usage
 To run with default parameters (10 prime numbers):